94d90b08-c4ef-416c-bf7b-b6c5b7275e6a/rpmrepository/README.md

 Repository support high-level actions: package addition/deletion/searching e.g. by pattern
 Repository object try to do not (use repodata) but store some related metadata: cached package list, baseurl, name, etc
 Repository (opposite from *createrepo* utility) save metadata type between rebuilds
+Repository try to reuse packages and made to support such behaviour
+It can `assimilate` side package to expand it sources with own
+Also it try to do not re-create packages that adds to repository bu re-use objects.

 #### Package
 Single abstract RPM Package